Unitarian trick

 The relationship between G and K that drives this connection is traditionally expressed in the terms that the Lie algebra of K is a real form of that of G. In the theory of algebraic groups, the relationship can also be put that K is a dense subset of G, for the Zariski topology.

-The trick works for reductive Lie groups, of which an important case are semisimple Lie groups.
+The trick works for reductive Lie groups G, of which an important case are semisimple Lie groups.